Cognigy/Documentation/docs/ai/empower/agentic-ai/getting-started.md

 1. Below the parent AI Agent Node, configure the [child Tool Action Node](../../build/node-reference/ai/ai-agent.md#ai-agent-tool-settings).
 Left-click the **unlock_account** Node to open the Node editor.
 2. Activate the **Use Parameters** setting to request a user email before unlocking the account.
 In the **Parameters** section, make sure that the email parameter appears.
 3. Click **Save Node**.
-4. Below the child Tool Node, replace the placeholder Node with an Action Node, for example, [Email Notification](../../build/node-reference/data/email-notification.md].
-This Action Node is designed to trigger specific actions, such as sending an email, and performs the task that the tool is responsible for.
+4. Below the child Tool Node, replace the placeholder Node with an [Email Notification](../../build/node-reference/data/email-notification.md) Node.
+The Email Notification Node acts as an Action Node, designed to trigger specific actions and perform the task assigned to the tool.
 In this case, the Email Notification Node will send a confirmation email when the task is completed.
 5. Open the Node editor and configure the following fields:
     - **Recipient TO Email Addresses** — enter the email address to which the account unlocking confirmation should be sent.
     - **Email Subject** — enter `Account Unlocked`.